 AMP UP YOUR CLEANING FREQUENCY

 Below-freezing temperatures make spending time inside a necessity.
 Increased traffic means that surfaces will be getting touched more often.
 Since influenza and rhinovirus are highly contagious and can linger for hours, cleaning more often can help prevent them from spreading.
-You can do this by wiping objects twice a day instead of maybe once a day, or once every few days.

 Here’s how to prevent cold and flu by amping up your cleaning frequency: